0xcert/techpaper/src/whitepaper.md

 ## 2.3.
 Certification

-The creation or minting of a new Xcert is called certification.
+The minting process of a new Xcert is called certification.
 The result is a new certified non-fungible Xcert token.
 Xcerts are assigned to digital wallets and the ownership of each Xcert is immediately transferable among them.

 New Xcerts can be minted by the issuer, who owns the Xcert smart contract or minted by an entity authorized by the issuer.
 The issuer can immediately transfer a new Xcert to a holder who then becomes the owner.
 Similar logic applies to the burning process, where the holder is also allowed to burn any Xcert that he owns.